poketo/poketo-service/README.md

 ### Getting chapter info

 If you want to read the pages of an individual chapter, send a request to `/chapter`.
-Like the series endpoint, you can specify the chapter [by URL or by URL components](#url-formats).
+Like the series endpoint, you can specify the chapter [by URL](#passing-urls).

 ```html
 <script>